-Figure 1.
-Self-efficacy of students in the experimental and control groups testing was performed to examine the effect of the independent variable (the RQANI learning model) on the dependent variable (self-efficacy).
+Based on the Kolmogorov-Smirnov statistical analysis, the pretest and post-test data were distributed normally with p > 0.05.
+The test of homogeneity showed a significance value greater than 0.05.
+It means that the variance of self-efficacy data was homogeneous.
+Hypothesis testing was performed to examine the effect of the independent variable (the RQANI learning model) on the dependent variable (selfefficacy).
 The research hypothesis was tested using ANCOVA (Table 6).
 The ANCOVA results in Table 6 showed F-calculated of 466.331 and a significance value of 0.000, which is smaller than 0.05.
-These values indicated that $H_0$ (RQANI had no effect on self-efficacy) was rejected and Ha was accepted.
+These values indicated that H0 (RQANI had no effect on self-efficacy) was rejected and Ha was accepted.
 Therefore, the RQANI (Reading, Questioning, Answering, and Integration) learning model was effective in improving biology students' self-efficacy.